-The establishment and work of the Archive in the Foundation’s headquarters in Madrid commenced in 2015 and is ongoing.
-It is responsible for the conservation and dissemination of the architectural records of Norman Foster.
+The Archive located in the Foundation’s Madrid headquarters was established in 2015, and its work is ongoing.
+The archive staff are responsible for the cataloguing, conservation and dissemination of the architectural records of Norman Foster.

-The Archive’s holdings span chronologically from the 1950s through the present day.
-Materials relate to work from Norman Foster’s student years at Manchester and Yale; projects and proposals by the firms he founded (Team 4, Foster Associates, Sir Norman Foster and Partners and Foster + Partners); work from the Norman Foster Foundation; and utopian proposals created over many years with collaborators such as Buckminster Fuller and Otl Aicher.
+Chronologically, the archive’s holdings span from the 1950s to the present day.
+Materials relate to work from Norman Foster’s student years at the universities of Manchester and Yale; projects and proposals by the firms he founded (Team 4, Foster Associates, Sir Norman Foster and Partners and Foster + Partners); work from the Norman Foster Foundation; and utopian proposals created over many years with collaborators such as Buckminster Fuller and Otl Aicher.